Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates Botany's median income among taxpayers is $66,778 with an average of $80,117.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Botany's median income among taxpayers is $66,778.
+The average income in the suburb is $80,117.
 Nationally, these figures are extremely high compared to Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $72,695 (median) and $87,215 (average).
-According to Census 2021 income data, Botany's household, family, and personal incomes rank highly nationally, between the 86th and 88th percentiles.
-Income analysis reveals that 32.7% of residents earn between $1,500 and $2,999 weekly, mirroring the metropolitan region where 30.9% fall into this bracket.
-A substantial proportion, 38.1%, earn above $3,000 weekly, indicating strong economic capacity in the suburb.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Botany would be approximately $72,695 (median) and $87,215 (average) as of September 2025.
+According to Census 2021 income data, household, family, and personal incomes in Botany rank highly nationally, between the 86th and 88th percentiles.
+Income analysis reveals that the largest segment comprises 32.7% earning $1,500 - $2,999 weekly (4,509 residents), similar to the metropolitan region where 30.9% occupy this bracket.
+A substantial proportion of high earners (38.1%) in Botany have incomes above $3,000 per week, indicating strong economic capacity throughout the suburb.
 High housing costs consume 19.8% of income, but strong earnings place disposable income at the 80th percentile nationally.
-Botany's SEIFA income ranking places it in the 8th decile.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income